Configure Roles and Permissions

 Has

 can_read, can_write, and can_execute on all resources within the specific project.
-Cannot delete resources or manage secrets.Step 4: Verify Permissions
+Cannot delete resources or manage secrets.Step 3: Check or list permissions

 Data team with read-only analytics access